 What is clean peanut butter?
 Let’s take a closer look…

-I get a lot of questions from people who are new to clean eating, wanting to know what constitutes clean peanut butter.
+I get a lot of questions from people who are new to clean eating, wanting to know what constitutes a peanut butter that is clean.

 1) How much is it processed and altered from it’s original state?